-TEXT-S&P summary: Electrolux AB
+TEXT-S&P Summary: Electrolux AB

 Rationale

-The ratings on Sweden-based Electrolux AB, one of the three largest manufacturers of household appliances globally, reflect Standard & Poor’s Ratings Services’ assessment of the company’s satisfactory business risk profile and modest financial risk profile.
+The ratings on Sweden-based Electrolux AB, one of the largest manufacturers of household appliances worldwide, reflect Standard & Poor’s Ratings Services’ assessment of the company’s business risk profile as “satisfactory” and its financial risk profile as “modest.”

-Electrolux’s key business strengths include the large size of the company’s operations, which enables economies of scale; its leading market positions in Europe, the U.S., and Latin America; its good sales and earnings diversity overall; its wide product range with well-known brands in its portfolio; its focus on product innovation; and what we see as a balanced operating strategy aimed at increasing exposure to higher-growth and often higher-margin emerging markets.
+Electrolux’s main business strengths include the large size of the company’s operations, which gives economies of scale; good geographic diversity overall, with leading market positions in Europe and Latin America; and a broad product range of large and small household appliances.
+Further support for the ratings comes from Electrolux’s portfolio of well-known brands; a production base that’s shifting toward low-cost labor countries; and what we see as a balanced operating strategy aimed at increasing exposure to higher-growth emerging markets.

-The ratings are constrained by the cyclicality of demand for durable consumer goods, which are relatively discretionary by nature; by Electrolux’s large exposure to weak European and fragile U.S. markets; by the high price pressure from raw materials volatility, level of competition from other manufacturers and promotional activity of retailers; and by the still-large fixed-cost base in regions were demand is weak.
-Additionally, Electrolux’s profitability should gradually improve in the next two years under our base-case scenario but should remain below peers like BSH Bosch und Siemens Hausgeraete GmbH (BSH; A/Stable/A-1), a more high-end appliances manufacturer or SEB S.A. (--/--/A-2) which focuses solely on small appliances.
+The ratings are constrained by the cyclicality of demand for durable consumer goods.
+We believe that demand will remain weak in 2012 in two of Electrolux’s largest markets--Europe and the U.S. Further constraining the ratings are the sensitivity of the company’s cost structure to volatile raw material prices, the high level of competition in the consumer goods industry, and the level of promotional activity undertaken.
+In addition, we note the still-large fixed cost base, which to us leaves some scope for capacity rationalization.
+We see the company’s operating margins remaining lower than most of its Standard & Poor’s rated peers including BSH Bosch und Siemens Hausgeraete GmbH (BSH; A/Stable/A-1), which manufactures a greater share of high-end appliances.

-We assess Electrolux’s financial risk profile as “modest”.
-This is supported by our view of its financial policy as conservative, notably in terms of debt leverage, diversity of funding, and liquidity management.
-The company has a good track record in managing efficiently its working capital and capital expenditures (capex).
-In our view credit metrics should gradually improve from bottoming out in 2011 with rising free cash flow and slightly lower debt levels, not factoring in potential acquisitions.
+Our assessment of Electrolux’s financial risk profile as “modest” is supported by the company’s conservative financial policy, notably in terms of debt leverage, funding, and liquidity management.
+Despite weakening credit metrics, we believe that Electrolux should be able to improve free cash flow generation and limit debt levels through better working capital management, cutting back expansion capital expenditures (capex), and reaping the benefits of integrating recent acquisitions.

 S&P base-case operating scenario